nordicenergy-co/ICO-STO-Token-Management-Platform/README.md

 **User Dashboard**

 After register/login, you will see the user dashboard.
 Here you can see the you contributed balance and your purchased token balance.

+**Terms to Use**

+About Us, projects descriptions, business presentation and whitepaper.